Anna Maria Bunn: Novel

-The novel is a competent work that mixes the apparently incongruous modes of the Gothic novel and the comedy of manners.
+The novel mixes the apparently incongruous modes of the Gothic novel and the comedy of manners.
 The setting is England and Ireland, with New South Wales only referred to at times in the text, mostly in amusingly disparaging terms.
-It is written partly in the form of letters between two former school friends and partly in third person narrative, typical of transitional novels of the time.
-Themes include the search for security, the issue of whether to marry for love (the author appears to vote against it) and the ups and downs of marriage.
-However, these are expressed within a melodramatic gothic plot culminating in infanticide and suicide.
+It is written partly in the form of letters between two former school friends and partly in third person narrative.
+Themes include the search for security, the issue of whether to marry for love (the author appears to be against it) and the ups and downs of marriage.
+These are expressed in a melodramatic gothic plot culminating in infanticide and suicide.
 The author does not seem particularly comfortable with the Gothic sensibility.
-Dale Spender points out that although the plot includes the eventual discovery of an incestuous secret (husband and wife discover that they are also brother and sister) the author seems disconcertingly (for a gothic novel) blasé about this turn of affairs, and regards such a situation as simply unfortunate rather than a shocking sin which will be punished.
+Dale Spender points out that although the plot includes the eventual discovery of an incestuous secret (husband and wife discover that they are also brother and sister), the author seems blasé about this turn of affairs and regards such a situation as unfortunate rather than a sin that will be punished.